Best Free Actuarial Exam Prep Resources in 2026

 - Coaching Actuaries – some sample lectures published publicly

-- Professor Leonard – not actuarial-specific, but his calculus and probability lectures are exceptionally clear
+- Professor Leonard – not actuarial-specific, but his calculus and probability lectures are about as clear as it gets

-- MIT 18.05 – probability topics directly relevant to Exam P
+- MIT 18.05 – probability topics that map directly to Exam P

 - MIT 18.S096 – math with applications in finance (relevant to FM)